-- vtkn88FaimVersion5InputWriter, and - vtkn88AbaqusInputWriter .
+- vtkboneFaimVersion5InputWriter, and - vtkboneAbaqusInputWriter .

-3.21 Visualizing intermediate results
+Visualizing intermediate results

 When developing a complicated model, it is often a good idea to write out intermediate results that can be visualized.
-This can be done either by writing out intermediate geometries and node sets using standard VTK file format writers, such as vtkXMLUnstructuredGridWriter and vtkXMLPolyDataWriter, or by writing the model with vtkn88N88ModelWriter as early as possible as you build up your script, before the model is complete.
+This can be done either by writing out intermediate geometries and node sets using standard VTK file format writers, such as vtkXMLUnstructuredGridWriter and vtkXMLPolyDataWriter, or by writing the model with vtkboneN88ModelWriter as early as possible as you build up your script, before the model is complete.
 Even incomplete models can be visualized.
 The tool n88extractsets is handy to extract and visualize node and element sets, as well as boundary conditions and applied loads.